 You perform SQL code import by invoking the appropriate method from the %SYSTEM.SQL.Schema class.
-When importing SQL code, these methods can create two other files: an Errors.log file which records errors in parsing SQL statements, and an Unsupported.log file, which contains the literal text of lines that the method does not recognize as an SQL statement.
+When importing SQL code, these methods can create two other files: an Errors.log file which records errors in parsing SQL commands, and an Unsupported.log file, which contains the literal text of lines that the method does not recognize as an SQL command.

 This chapter describes importing different types of SQL code:

 Run() is an InterSystems SQL import method.
 This method runs interactively from the Terminal.
 It prompts you to specify the location of the import text file, the location to create the Errors.log file and the Unsupported.log file, and other information.

-in the same directory as the SQL code file.
-These log files are created even when there is nothing written to them.
+By default, ImportDDL() creates an errors log file, as specified in the second parameter.
+This example, which omits the second parameter, creates by default a file named mysqlcode_Errors.log in the same directory as the SQL code file.
+This log file is created even when there is nothing written to it.

 The following is an example of a valid InterSystems SQL import file text:

 SELECT for optimizer plan mode only

 You can import SQL code that is in the SQL format used by other vendors.
 Code from other vendors is converted to InterSystems SQL code and executed.
 The following methods are provided:

-To import SQL in a specific format you specify the name of that format as the first parameter: FDBMS, Informix, Interbase, MSSQLServer, MySQL, Oracle, or Sybase.
+To import SQL in a specific format you specify the name of that format as the first parameter: FDBMS, Informix, InterBase, MSSQLServer (or MSSQL), MySQL, Oracle, or Sybase.

 Individual interactive methods are provided in %SYSTEM.SQL.Schema to import the following types of SQL: LoadFDBMS(), LoadInformix(), LoadInterBase(), LoadMSSQLServer(), LoadOracle(), and LoadSybase().
 These methods runs interactively from the Terminal.
 It prompts you to specify the location of the import text file, the location to create the Errors.log file and the Unsupported.log file, and other information.

 ImportDDLDir() allow you to import SQL code from multiple files in a directory.
 This method runs as a background (non-interactive) process.
 It supports Informix, MSSQLServer, and Sybase.
 All files to be imported must have a .sql extension suffix.

 ImportDir() allow you to import SQL code from multiple files in a directory.
 Provides more options than ImportDDLDir().
 This method runs as a background (non-interactive) process.
 It supports MSSQLServer, and Sybase.
 You can specify a list of allowed file extension suffixes.